Swaroopanand Saraswati: Life

 Swaroopanand Saraswati was born Pothiram Upadhyay on 2 September 1924 at Dighori village of Seoni district, Madhya Pradesh in a Kanyakubja Brahmin family.
 A direct disciple of Shankaracharya Brahmananda Saraswati of Jyotir Math (1941–1953) and of Shankaracharya (disputed) Krishnabodha Ashrama of Jyotir Math (1953–1973), in 1950 his Guru Brahmananda made him a Dandi Sannyasi.
 Swami Swaroopanand became president of the Akhil Bharatiya Ram Rajya Parishad, established by Swami Karpatri.
 On Swami Krishnabodha Ashrama's demise in 1973 the title of Shankaracharya (disputed) of Jyotir Math, Badrinath passed to Swami Swaroopanand.
 Later he also became the Shankaracharya of Dwarka peeth in 1982.
 The title of Shankaracharya of Jyotir Math was disputed by some.

 He was at the forefront of the anti-Congress movement in 1950s.
 He served as the president of Ram Rajya Parishad.
 He was jailed three times between 1954 and 1970 in relation to the movement to ban cow slaughter.

+Swaroopanand Saraswati with former minister Narayan Prasad Shukla.

 He ran ashrams in various parts of India.
 His ashram in Singhbhum district of Bihar engaged in re-conversion of Christians to Hinduism.

-A lifelong supporter of Ram Janmbhoomi, he was jailed in 1990 when he attempted Shilanysa ceremony on 7 May, 1990.
+A lifelong supporter of Ram Janmbhoomi, he was jailed in 1990 when he attempted Shilanysa ceremony on 7 May 1990.

 Regarding his relationship with Maharishi Mahesh Yogi (who was Brahmanand Saraswati's personal assistant for more than a decade), Swaroopananda Ji once commented: "It would be nice if the Maharishi once flies from America to India without any airplane.
 Then perhaps what he says can be accepted".

 Saraswati died in Narsinghpur on 11 September 2022, at the age of 98.
 Indian Prime Minister Narendra Modi, Uttar Pradesh Chief Minister Yogi Adityanath, Congress leader Priyanka Gandhi, Chhattisgarh Chief Minister Bhupesh Baghel, and others expressed their condolences.
 Around 300,000 people attended Shankaraachaarya ji's last rite held in Jhoteshwar(MP).